The Apply To Self Sleight of Mouth Pattern

 Jumble It Up, Toss It Back

 The Apply to Self Sleight of Mouth pattern takes the client’s words/concepts, jumbles them up in a way that’s useful and tosses them back.
 It typically applies the belief to itself.
 Another example comes from Michael Bennett.
-Just the other day, I watched him working with a person who believed he was difficult to hypnotize.
+A while back, I watched him working with a person who believed he was difficult to hypnotize.
 He’d been told so by a hypnotist!
 Michael looked at him and said, “You accepted that suggestion.”
-The result–confusion–then trance.

 Learn more about Sleight of Mouth here…